 The Lee Parish

 The present geographic boundaries of the parish of The Lee also owe much to Arthur Liberty’s influence.
-In the latter part of the 19th century, the communities at King’s Ash, Lee Gate and Swan Bottom all belonged to the Parish of Wendover; whilst Lee Common and Lee Clump – the name given to a small group of houses separated from the main village – belonged to the Parish of Great Missenden.
+In the latter part of the 19th century, the community at Swan Bottom belonged to the Parish of Wendover; whilst Lee Common and Lee Clump – the name given to a small group of houses separated from the main village – belonged to the Parish of Great Missenden.
 In 1911 the parish of The Lee was extended to include all these communities.
 The geographic size of the Parish consequently increased four-fold and the population increased from 125 to 775.

 To mark this enlargement, Arthur organised the revival of the old custom of ‘beating the bounds’ of the parish.
 This ceremony involves parishioners processing around the boundary of their parish and praying for its protection in the forthcoming year.
 The custom has continued intermittently until today.